Exasol User Group Karlsruhe

 }

 The initial provisioning creates one database per cluster.
-Most of the time we have more complex requirements.
-To configure logging, additional storage volumes and databases, exasol provides an XML RPC Api.
-We have wrapped the API into an ansible module so that we can setup databases also in an declarative way.
+Often, we have more complex requirements.
+To configure logging, additional storage volumes, and databases, Exasol provides an XML-RPC API.
+We wrapped the API in an Ansible module so that we can set up databases in a declarative way.

-Over the time the duration to provision a new database has decreased from multiple hours (lots of manual steps) to a fully automated 20 min setup.
-This does not only pay off in freeing our engineers from tendinous work, but also helped us to set up a much better testing infrastructure where we now provision multiple new production like environments a day and have much better end-to-end test coverage.
+Over time, the duration to provision a new database decreased from multiple hours (many manual steps) to a fully automated 20-minute setup.
+This not only frees our engineers from tedious work, but also helped us build a much better testing infrastructure, where we now provision multiple new production-like environments per day and have much better end-to-end test coverage.

-We plan to open source the ansible module to our JDA Github Account.
-Until then, if you want to get a peek preview just ping me via email.
+We plan to open-source the Ansible module in our JDA GitHub account.
+Until then, if you want to get a sneak peek, just ping me via email.